What is Media & Communication Studies?

-The Media and Communication Studies (MCS) major combines a rich grounding in media and communication theory and history with hands-on opportunities to engage in media practice and production.
+The Media & Communication Studies (MCS) major combines a rich grounding in media and communication theory and history with hands-on opportunities to engage in media practice and production.
 The option challenges students to become critical practitioners by developing the intellectual capacities and practical skills needed to communicate through new media formats.

 MCS prepares students for graduate study in communication, media studies, and cultural studies, among many others fields, and lays the groundwork for future careers in electronic media broadcasting, non-broadcasting audio and video production, advertisement, public relations, or communication education.
 For more information about career possibilities or pursuing graduate school please click here.

 MCS Major Requirements

 There are no formal prerequisites for Media & Communication Studies beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences.
 Useful preparation for this option includes formal and informal training in new media production.
 Students will need strong skills in critical and creative thinking, communications, and collaboration.

 MCS Communication Practice & Media Production Courses (10 credits)

 MCS Tier One, Tier Two OR Communication Practice & Media Production Courses (10 credits)

 Additional IAS Coursework: BIS or BES prefix (20 credits)